fiaas/fiaas-deploy-daemon/README.md

 Release process
 ---------------

-When changes are merged to master the master branch is built using [Semasphore CI](https://semaphoreci.com).
+When changes are merged to master the master branch is built using [Semaphore CI](https://semaphoreci.com).
 The build generates a docker image that is published to the [fiaas/fiaas-deploy-daemon](https://hub.docker.com/r/fiaas/fiaas-deploy-daemon) repository on Docker Hub and is publicly available.

 Additionally as part of the master build process jobs for updating release channels for fiaas-deploy-daemon are executed.
 Release channels are used by [Skipper](https://github.com/fiaas/skipper) to manage FIAAS in a given cluster and it uses metadata from the release channels to determine which version of fiaas-deploy-daemon to install and when to upgrade as new versions become available.